 A clone is a copy of a virtual machine.
-A template is a master copy of a virtual machine that can be used to create many clones.
+A template is a primary copy of a virtual machine that can be used to create many clones.

 When you clone a virtual machine, you create a copy of the entire virtual machine, including its settings, any configured virtual devices, installed software, and other contents of the virtual machine's disks.
 You also have the option to use guest operating system customization to change some of the properties of the clone, such as the computer name and networking settings.